Boeing CEO tells U.S. lawmakers at hearing: 'We've made mistakes'; faces tough questions

 In his opening remarks, Muilenburg walked the committee through software upgrades to limit the authority of the stall-prevention system, known as MCAS, that has been linked to both crashes, as well as changes to improve safety oversight and transparency inside the company.

-Later, Senator Maria Cantwell grilled Muilenburg and John Hamilton, a senior engineering executive, over the extent of testing on the MCAS system.
+During one particularly tense exchange, Senator Maria Cantwell grilled Muilenburg and John Hamilton, a senior engineering executive, over the extent of testing on the MCAS system.
+Cantwell asked Hamilton whether it was a mistake for Boeing not to test a failure mode similar to the scenarios faced by pilots in the crashes.

+“In hindsight, senator, yes”, Hamilton said.
+Both he and Muilenburg, however, pointed to extensive testing by engineers and pilots during the certification process that lasted years.

+Muilenburg also acknowledged a “mistake on that implementation” for failing to tell the FAA for 13 months that it inadvertently made a so-called angle of attack disagree alert optional on the 737 MAX, instead of standard as on earlier 737s.
+The company insisted the missing display represented no safety risk.

+“We got the implementation wrong,” Muilenburg said, referring to the angle of attack disagree alert.

+He added: “One of the things we’ve learned ... is we need to provide additional information on MCAS to pilots.”

-Boeing ran full-page advertisements in major newspapers expressing condolences to the families and loved ones of those killed in the crashes on Tuesday.
+Boeing on Tuesday ran full-page advertisements in major newspapers expressing condolences to the families and loved ones of those killed in the crashes.

 “These two accidents occurred on my watch and I have a keen sense of responsibility,” Muilenburg, who was stripped of his title as Boeing chairman by the board earlier this month, told reporters.